severdia/shakespeare-obsidian/scripts_source/markdown/Troilus & Cressida/Act 2, Scene 3.md

 **NEST.**
 *(Aside.)*
-==151== Force him with praises—pour in, pour in, his ambition is dry.
+==151==Force him with praises—pour in, pour in, his ambition is dry.

 **ULYSS.**
 *(To Agamemnon.)*